CANADEM's Roster of Election Observers - FAQs and Training

 CANADEM holds a gender-balanced roster of pre-screened electoral observers.
 When an upcoming election is identified, CANADEM contacts the electoral observation roster members, inviting them to apply.
 CANADEM's recruitment team then shortlists, interviews, and selects observers to deploy to the international organization conducting the observation mission.
 Once deployed, selected candidates are trained on the observation process by the receiving organization and paired with their team members from another member state.

-Where will CANADEM be deploying election observers?
+Where does CANADEM deploy election observers?

 Who is CANADEM looking for?